osk4r8088/Altlast/README.md

 # Altlast

-> *Altlast* (German): contaminated ground left behind by past activity.
-> Also: the legacy burden nobody wants to be responsible for.

 Altlast keeps a register of everything you run and how old it is.
 It knows the version, how many releases behind you are, and whether that version still receives security fixes.
-It never changes anything: it reads, records, and tells you what deserves an hour of your Saturday.
+It doesnt change anything; it reads, records, and prioritizes and cuts down time for you fixing stuff.

 **Status: early development.
 Usable, incomplete.**